Our methods

 Soil Vapour Extraction (SVE)

-A technique to remove vapour from soil by inducing a flow of air within a geological formation, by utilising an aboveground pump/blower combination.
-The induced airflow provides a carrier which enhances the removal of Non Aqueous Phase Liquids (NAPL) and provides oxygen to enhance natural aerobic biodegradation.
+Removal of vapour from soil by inducing a flow of air within a geological formation with an above-ground blower or pump/ blower combination.
+The induced airflow provides a carrier that enhances the removal of Non Aqueous Phase Liquids (NAPL) and provides oxygen to enhance natural aerobic biodegradation.